pepkit/pepspec/docs/howto_schema.md

 Where SCHEMA is a URL or local file.
 The author of the tool you are using should provide this schema so that you can make sure you are providing the correct metadata for the tool.

-If you are a tool developer and want to write your own schema, here's how to do it:

 ## Writing a PEP schema

-We recommend that workflow authors write a PEP schema that describes what sample and project attributes are required for their tool to work.
+If you are a tool developer, we recommend you write a PEP schema that describes what sample and project attributes are required for your tool to work.
 PEP schemas use the [JSON-schema](https://json-schema.org/) vocabulary.
 Like the PEP itself, the schema is divided into two sections, one for the project config, and one for the samples.
-So, the base PEP schema defines an object with two components: `samples` array, and a `config` object:
+So, the base PEP schema defines an object with two components: a `config` object, and a `samples` array:

 ```yaml
 description: A example schema for a pipeline.